ThomasKMurphy/Flashcard-Generator/README.md

 Backend for a basic flashcard application.

-The backend will essentially constitute an API that allows users to create two types of flashcards: Basic, and cloze-deleted, each of which corresponds to a different style of flashcard.
+The backend will act as API that allows users to create two types of flashcards: Basic, and Cloze-deleted, each of which corresponds to a different style of flashcard.